How to Manage Your Money?

 2. Evaluate your income level

 It is very important that you take a look at your after-tax income (not gross income) to determine if it is in line with your expectations.
 This is because your income level forms a crucial part of the budget.
 If you are satisfied with your current income level, you can pick up a side hustle that fits into your existing daily schedule.
-On the other hand, you can also enhance your income level by negotiating your salary at the current workplace.
+On the other hand, you can also enhance your income level by negotiating your salary at your current workplace.

 3. Prepare a budget